 By investing in payment banks, you can gain the following benefits:

-i) There is no penalty for non-maintenance of balance in payments bank account
+- There is no penalty for non-maintenance of balance in a payments bank account

-iv) Enhanced customer services with discounts and cashbacks
+- Enhanced customer services with discounts and cashback

 If your goal is to use your savings for wealth maximization, fixed deposits are your best bet.

 Parking your idle money or surplus cash in fixed deposits is a step towards wealth maximisation.
-Since your money is parked in a bank for a fixed tenor, FDs fetch a higher rate of interest compared to a savings account.
+Since your money is parked in a bank for a fixed tenor, FDs fetch a higher interest rate than a savings account.

 Company FDs are even better than bank FDs as they pay 1-2% higher interest than bank FD.
-You can also create multiple FDs at various intervals to achieve a result of constant stream of maturing of FDs.
-This is called as Laddering.
+You can also create multiple FDs at various intervals to achieve a constant stream of maturing of FDs.
+This is called laddering.
 It helps create a bridge between regular expenses and big-ticket expenses that might keep cropping up.
-Fixed deposit is a versatile instrument which allows you to choose different tenors.
-You can choose from 12 months to 60 months and ensure that all your FDs are flexible and provide liquidity.
+Fixed deposit is a versatile instrument that allows you to choose different tenors.
+You can choose from 12 months to 60 months and ensure that your FDs are flexible and provide liquidity.

 The interest on FDs can go higher, depending on the type of fixed deposit, duration and the financial institution.
 Investing in fixed deposit is more rewarding, especially as you can expect an appreciation of your funds.

 The precious yellow metal has always lured investors.
 Despite fluctuations in prices, gold has proven itself to be a stable and safe investment.
-There are different ways in which you can buy gold and so, it does not mean buying the metal itself.
-You can also buy gold by investing in gold exchange traded funds (ETFs) or buying shares of a company that mines gold.
+There are different ways to buy gold, so it does not mean buying the metal itself.
+You can also purchase gold by investing in gold exchange-traded funds (ETFs) or purchase shares of a company that mines gold.

 Since the world accepts gold, you can cash it easily.
 In periods of inflation, the value of gold increases, and has proven to be far more stable than several other financial instruments.

-In the current interest rate scenario where rates are falling due to Repo rate cuts, investments with companies like Bajaj Finance can earn FD interest rates up to 8.35% for a 5-year FD if you are a new customer and 8.7% if you are a senior citizen.
-Also, on an FD of Rs 25,000 which is the minimum investment required, you can grow your capital by 49%, as a new investor.
+In the current interest rate scenario where rates are falling due to Repo rate cuts, investments with companies like Bajaj Finance can earn FD interest rates up to 7.50% p.a. for a 44 months FD if you are below 60 years of age and 7.75% p.a. if you are a senior citizen.
+Also, on an FD of Rs.
+15,000 which is the minimum investment required, you can grow your capital by 49%, as a new investor.
 Senior citizens can grow their capital by 51%, by investing in a Bajaj Finance FD.

-Bank fixed deposits will earn you interest rates 5.5% to 7.5% depending upon the tenor.
+Bank fixed deposits will earn you interest rates Up to 7.75% p.a. depending upon the tenor.
 Longer tenors on the lines of five years or more will earn you higher interest, but your need for the money might arise much earlier.
 Alternatively, you can consider FDs with short tenors.